chrisbodhi/to-do-app/README.md

 #####left to do

 * AJAX for removing items from the list
+* AJAX for adding items to 'Done' list
 * less generic date picker
 * Action Mailer for daily reminder of things to do
 * prettify